daattali/beautiful-jekyll/simplify-your-homeschool-life-workshop.md

 * Values and priorities of your homeschool life
 * Habits to help simplify your homeschool life
-* Decluttering and organizing
+* Decluttering and organizing your homeschool life
-* Curriculum
+* Curriculum - how to keep it simple
-* Planning
+* Planning tips for your homeschool life
-* Areas of frustration/going forward
+* Areas of frustration/going forward in your homeschool life
-* Resources
+* Further resources

 ![An image overview of the course.](/uploads/simplify-your-homeschool-life-workshop.jpg "Simplify Your Homeschool Life Workshop")